ibm-cloud-docs/watsonxdata/faqs.md

 **Is the lite plan credit card free?**

 Yes, if you use an IBM cloud trial account the lite plan is credit card free.
 You have a set amount of free usage limit of 2000 Resource Units within a time frame of 30 days, whichever ends first to try the product.
-For more information, see [Pricing plans](/docs/watsonxdata?topic=watsonxdata-pricing-plans-1).
+For more information, see [Subscription plans](/docs/watsonxdata?topic=watsonxdata-getting-started).

 **What's included in the lite plan?**